ozznest/oro_test_task/README.md

 Console Command Chaining
 ========================
-To run application you shoulr run command make:build than make :up
+To run application you should run command make build than make up

-To run test you should run make:test
+To run test you should run make test

 For showing program result run commands "make foo" and "make bar"